A Homeowner’s Guide to Selling a House With Unpermitted Work in Maryland

 Should You Invest in Retroactive Permits?

-However, retroactive permits have drawbacks.
-The process is time-consuming, expensive, and may involve sophisticated inspections or upgrades if it doesn’t satisfy requirements.
-If buyers of Maryland homes are willing to buy properties with unpermitted improvements, costs may outweigh benefits.
-Retroactive permits can reduce future obligations, but sellers must assess how they fit into their selling plan.
-Investing in permits can improve transaction success.
+But there are downsides to retroactive permits.
+It is an expensive and time-consuming process that may involve sophisticated inspections or upgrades if it doesn’t meet requirements.
+If Maryland home buyers are willing to buy homes with unpermitted improvements, the costs may outweigh the benefits.
+Retroactive permits can reduce future obligations, but sellers will want to see how they fit into their selling plan.
+Buy permits to increase the transaction success rate

 Benefits and Drawbacks of Selling As-Is in Maryland